Atlas Life Building

 The Atlas Life Building is a historic twelve-story building in downtown Tulsa, Oklahoma.
 Designed by the firm Rush, Endacott and Rush, the building was completed in 1922.
 It is located at 415 S. Boston Avenue, sandwiched between the Philtower and Mid-Continent Tower.
 On May 19, 2009, it was added to the U.S. National Register of Historic Places.
-Originally an office building, it was converted to hotel use in 2010.
+Originally an office building, it was converted to the Courtyard by Marriott Tulsa Downtown hotel in 2010.